vany0114/jekyll-now/_posts/2017-6-2-SignalR-Core-SqlDependency-part1.md

 Asp.Net SignalR has only one way to scale out and it's through of a MessageBus.
 Currently SignalR offers 3 implementations: [Azure Service Bus](https://docs.microsoft.com/en-us/aspnet/signalr/overview/performance/scaleout-with-windows-azure-service-bus), [Redis](https://docs.microsoft.com/en-us/aspnet/signalr/overview/performance/scaleout-with-redis) and [Sql Server](https://docs.microsoft.com/en-us/aspnet/signalr/overview/performance/scaleout-with-sql-server) (service broker).
 There is only one scenario when whatever of these options works fine and it's when we're using SignalR as a server broadcast, because the server has the control the quantity of messages what are sent.
 But, in collaborative scenarios (client-to-client), those 3 ways to scale out could become in a bottle neck due to the number of messages grows with the number of clients.

-SignalR Core let open the option to scale out in order that to the user will be who handles it according his needs (because it depends on every scenario, bussiness, constraints or even to the infraestructure) in order to will be more “plug and play”, in fact, there is an example how SignalR Core can scale out with [Redis.](https://github.com/aspnet/SignalR/tree/dev/src/Microsoft.AspNetCore.SignalR.Redis).
+SignalR Core let open the option to scale out in order that to the user will be who handles it according his needs (because it depends on every scenario, business, constraints or even to the infrastructure) in order to will be more “plug and play”, in fact, there is an example how SignalR Core can scale out with [Redis.](https://github.com/aspnet/SignalR/tree/dev/src/Microsoft.AspNetCore.SignalR.Redis).
 Besides a MessageBus is not the only option to scale out, as I said earlier it’s a trade off between our needs, our business, our limitations, etc. We could use, for instance, microservices, actors model, etc.

 Basically Asp.Net SignalR has like golden hammer the MessageBus to scale out, and we already know about this anti-pattern.